Learn about my background, my career, and my family

-I've been a Belmont, NH resident for nine years.
-I've been married 38 years; we have a son and a daughter.
+I've been a Belmont, NH resident for eleven years.
+I've been married 40 years; we have a son and a daughter.
 I retired in 2014 after a 40-year career spent mostly working in IT services in high tech firms.
 I am now a full-time volunteer.
 I've taught adaptive skiing and snowboarding at Gunstock.
 I'm a mission pilot for the NH Wing of the Civil Air Patrol.
-I'm Vice President of the Board for Belknap House, a family homeless shelter serving Belknap County.
+I'm President of the Board for Belknap House, a family homeless shelter serving Belknap County.
 I'm very active in my church as the worship committee chairperson and lead a course on Exploring Your Spirituality.
-I've been a team leader for serving meals at Hands Across The Table six times yearly.
+I've been a team leader for serving meals at Hands Across The Table.

 A THRIVING CAREER

 During my 40 year career I did many different jobs: taught statistics at Temple University, IT consultant for Digital Equipment Corporation, Worldwide-support manager for selected software products, Worldwide product service manager, Business Operations manager for US Educational and Consulting Services, Business Re-engineering consultant; World-wide planning manager for Customer Services Organization, US Professional Services Planning Manager, Program Manager, Director of Services Administration.

 I've also supported the communities I've lived in by coaching soccer teams, refereeing soccer games, leading a Cub Scout Pack, serving on a town committee, and ski patrolling at a local ski area.

 For recreation, I enjoy hiking, kayaking, skiing, snowboarding, paddleboarding, sailing, scuba diving, wind-surfing, golfing, boating, wakeboarding, and swimming.